Tropical balls, geodesics and honeycomb: The tropical unit ball

 So, let us look more closely at the tropical linear combinations when done in $\Rn$.
 When a tropical convex hull is of a finite number of generators then the result is a {\it tropical polytope} (see \cite{DS04}, \cite{MS15}).
 For two generators $\varx=(x_1,\ldots,x_n)$ and $\vary=(y_1,\ldots,y_n)$, the convex hull is $\{ a \tm \varx \ta b \tm \vary : a,b \geq 0 \mbox{ and } a \ta b = 0 \}$.
 When $a=b=0$ then $\varz = \varx \ta \vary = (\min(x_1,y_1),\ldots,\min(x_n,y_n))$.
 If $a=0$ and $b$ goes over the positive real numbers then we obtain the tropical line segment from $\varz$ to $\varx$, and when $b=0$ and $a$ goes over the positive real numbers then we obtain the tropical line segment from $\varz$ to $\vary$.
 It follows that the set of tropical linear combinations of $\varx$ and $\vary$ in $\Rn$ is the tropical line segment between $\varx$ and $\vary$, which is indeed the tropical convex hull of $\{\varx, \vary\}$.

 For more than two generators the convex hull $P$ may be composed of several polytopes of different dimensions (see \cite{DS04}, \cite{MS15}) and although $P$ is tropically convex, it is not, in general, a convex set in Euclidean geometry.
-The next proposition is clear and follows from known results (see, e.g. \cite{MS15}).

-\begin{proposition} $\Bn$ is both convex and tropically convex. \end{proposition} \begin{proof} It is easy to see that if $\varx,\vary \in \Bn$ satisfy the two conditions of Observation~ \ref{obs:ball_conditions} then so does $\lambda \varx + (1-\lambda) \vary$, for $0 \leq \lambda \leq 1$.
+The next proposition is clear and follows from known results (see, e.g. \cite{MS15}, \cite{Yoshida21}). \begin{proposition} $\Bn$ is both convex and tropically convex. \end{proposition} \begin{proof} It is easy to see that if $\varx,\vary \in \Bn$ satisfy the two conditions of Observation~ \ref{obs:ball_conditions} then so does $\lambda \varx + (1-\lambda) \vary$, for $0 \leq \lambda \leq 1$.
 Convexity follows also from the fact that $\Bn$ is the Minkowski sum of convex sets (Proposition~\ref{prop:Minkowski}).

 It is tropically convex since it is generated by a finite number of vectors, as shown in Proposition~\ref{prop:generators}.

 Another way: by Proposition~\ref{prop:geod_hull}, $\Bn$ is tropically geodesic and this implies convexity and tropical convexity. \end{proof}